PurduePAML/PICCOLO/README.md

 Please refer to the `PICCOLO_online_appendix.pdf` in this repo for the online appendix

-The code for PICCOLO is coming soon.
+This repo include the code of PICCOLO submission to TrojAI rounds 5 to 7.

+# Contacts

+Yingqi Liu, liu1751@purdue.edu